 Peter and Corie Knights are on a mission to end the illegal wildlife trade.
 We caught up with Corie to chat about her travel habits and WildAid’s important mission.

-Peter and Corie Knights are driven by passion and a desire to leave the world a better place than when they arrived.
+Peter and Corie Knights have a passion and a desire to leave the world a better place than when they arrived.
 That desire manifests itself in WildAid, founded by Peter in 2000.
 WildAid’s main message is simple – “When the buying stops, the killing can too.”
 Instead of focusing on protecting animals from poaching, they’ve shifted their focus to reducing the global consumption and demand on products made from animals.

 The illegal wildlife trade is one of the largest illicit trades after illegal drugs, arms, and human trafficking, worth an estimated $10-20 billion dollars annually.
 Animals that once thrived are disappearing at alarming rates.
 33,000 elephants a year are killed for the ivory trade.
 73 million sharks killed annually for shark fin soup.

-At the heart of WildAid is a massive education and awareness campaign, which leverages nearly $200 million annually in pro-bono media support from global media partners.
+At the heart of WildAid and Peter and Corie Knight’s work is a massive education and awareness campaign, which leverages nearly $200 million annually in pro-bono media support from global media partners.
 WildAid uses big name celebrity ambassadors like Leonardo DiCaprio, Yao Ming, Kate Hudson, and Jackie Chan to help spread its message, reaching up to 1 billion people each week.
 It’s focus has centered on Asia, where the demand for wildlife parts and products is the highest.